SixArm/unix-shell-script-kit/README.md

 ### now_date

-now_date: get a date as our preferred ISO format.
+Get a date using our preferred ISO format.

 ```sh
 now_date